Workforce STAT (Solutions, Training and Teamwork)

 - Be able to pass a criminal background check (BCI).

-- Read at a seventh-grade level and have earned either a high school diploma or a GED certificate.
+- Have earned either a high school diploma or a GED certificate.

 - Possess a willingness to learn along with the ability to attend all classes, internship hours and workshops.